 Developer Fee is subject to a maximum threshold cap.
 Please refer to Section III (B) (10) for details.
 Exceeding of this threshold cap results in immediate rejection of the application.

 Applicants receive scores for this criterion based on the table below.
-Please note the different categories for New Construction vs. Acquisition / Rehabilitation applications.
+Please note the different categories for New ConstructionBuilding vs. Acquisition / RehabilitationExisting Building applications.

 9% LIHTC Applicants: